 Engines, gear train, sail drive and props, plus fuel and engine electrics

 I keep Lookin Foor Kloos on the Lymington river and for some years have been using Trilux antifoul on the propeller.
-While this has represented an improvement in fouling just polishing the prop, I was still noticing a significant slow down in performance under motor come the end of the season and some growth of worm when the boat was lifted.
+While this has represented an improvement in fouling vs just polishing the prop, I was still noticing a significant slow down in performance under motor come the end of the season and some growth of worm when the boat was lifted.

 Last season, I was getting the boat ready on the yard and a neighbour was praising the virtues of Velox Plus, an Italian antifoul paint and gave me the remains of his tins of primer and antifoul which I gratefully received and used.

 So, how did it perform?
 I must say that the results have been very positive.
 I re-launched Lookin Foor Kloos in late March and lifted her on August 20th for a scrub prior to a cross channel race.
-While the hill was a little slimed which washed off easily, the prop came out brilliant white with no fouling at all.
+While the hull was a little slimed which washed off easily, the prop came out brilliant white with no fouling at all.
 The yard commented that most of the boats lifted had had quite some fouling on the propeller so they were surprised.

 Re-launched, the prop.
 Still appears to have remained clean of foul – I will see what it looks like when lifted again in May.

 Details of Velox Plus can be found here at www.marlinpaint.com and is available from Marinescene for £36 for the antifoul and primer.